vasyaod/parental-control/README.md

 ## HTTP API

-  * http://localhost:8080/state return state of the app as JSON in the next format
+  * http://localhost:8090/state returns state of the app as JSON in the next format

     ```yaml
     {